Bren08/milestone-project-no.1/README.md

 The site is broken down into seven sections, Home, News, Music, Videos, About, Tour and Contact Us.
 Each section gives an array of information, for the existing fan-base and for newer fans to explore.
 Whether it's listening or viewing current and back catalogue material or maybe just to interact with other like-minded fans through a various choice of social media channels, this website allows the user to indulge themselves.
-With everything there is always room for improvement and I am only too happy to take advice or instruction to better this project to whomever would like to contribute.
+As with everything, there is always room for improvement and I am only too happy to take advice or instruction to better this project to whomever would like to contribute.

 ## UX

+I would like to direct you to the UX directory where you will find the Strategy, Scope, Structure and Skeleton (wireframes) UX.
 This website is for the existing fan base and also for a newer cohort of fans too.
-If it's just to reminisce and listen or view the bands back-catalogue material, or new fans have been intrigued to listen to some more, the site is easily accessible and navigation is smooth and true for either user to manouvere around.
-The site has a fresh modern look with easy on the eye colours and text that stands out, but not too much.
+If it's just to reminisce to listen or view the band's back-catalogue material, or even if new fans have been intrigued to listen to some more, the site is easily accessible and navigation is smooth and true for either user to manoeuvre around.
+The site has a fresh modern look with easy on the eye colours text & fonts that stand out, but not too much.

-The Monkees came from a time were funky music and colours were the norm so I feel with thecolours & fonts used, this establishes the mature, refined look that they were going for, without the far out colours of their heyday.
+The Monkees, being the first ever TV manufactured acting boy band came from a time were funky music and colours were the norm so I feel with the colours & fonts used, this website establishes the mature, refined look that they portray today, without the far-out colours of their heyday.

-I've used some shadow effects for smooth transition on the click of the buttons.
+I've used some shadow effects for smooth transition & a hover effect over the buttons.
 I've also made the transition from section to section as smooth as possible with some smooth scrolling, so moving through the navigation features is effortless.
 There are plenty of sections available to the user to gain whatever knowledge they require.

 There is also a link to buy some current material or tickets for up and coming shows, if the user wishes to do so.
-I have created a Contact us form if the user were to require the services for the band for a private function or they want to sign up for the newsletter.
+I have created a Contact Us form if the user were to require the services of the band for a private function or they just want to sign up for the newsletter.

 Also with the band currently trying to promote their exposure on Social Media, there are plenty of Social Media platforms to choose from, whether it's